standard-computers/stds/README.md

 ## Arrays

-Arrays are more dynamic in standard.
-If you want an array of standards as a constraint, simply use `array` type instead of standard and specify the standard as normal.
+Arrays are more dynamic in Standard.
+If you want an array of Standards as a constraint, simply use `array` type instead of Standard and specify the Standard as normal.

 ```
 event: EVNT {